bugmark/bmx_api_ruby/docs/HostApi.md

 # **post_host_rebuild**
-> Status post_host_rebuild(affirm)
+> Status post_host_rebuild(affirm, opts)

 rebuild

 Destroy all data and rebuild the system.
 The rebuilt system  will have one user: `user/pass` = `admin@bugmark.net/bugmark`.
-To run this command, you must post a confirmation parameter: `/host/rebuild?confirm=destroy_all_data`  The rebuild command is intended for use on hosts dedicated for  research and testing. (and not production!)
+To run this command, you must post a confirmation parameter:  `/host/rebuild?confirm=destroy_all_data`  Optionally, you can use the 'with_day_offset' param to set the start  date for your system.
+This can be used for simulations where you want to use historical data:  `host/rebuild?confirm=destroy_all_data&with_day_offset=-90`  The rebuild command is intended for use on hosts dedicated for  research and testing. (and not production!)
 The rebuild command will work for hosts with `mutable` datastores, and will fail for hosts with `permanent` datastores.
 View the datastore setting with the `/hosts/info` command.

 ### Example
 ```ruby